Chain-of-Insight/schrodingers-cup/README.md

 ## Pre-game Warmup

-### After connecting with your wallet you'll see a countdown to the next game of Nomic.
-Game play sessions are held played daily at 16:00 UTC until a winner is declared in the contract.
+### After connecting with your wallet you'll see a countdown to the next game.
+Play sessions are held daily at 16:00 UTC until a winner is declared in the contract.

 <br/>
 <p align="center">